Parking & Security Regulations

-No motor vehicle may be parked on campus without a valid parking permit or other authorization from the Police Department, except between the hours of 7 p.m.
+- No motor vehicle may be parked on campus without a valid parking permit or other authorization from the Police Department, except between the hours of 7 p.m.
 Fridays and 7 a.m.
 Mondays.
 Housing permits are required for their parking spaces at all times, unless marked for visitors.

-Temporary permits shall be hung from the rear-view mirror with the permit number visible from the front of the vehicle.
+- Temporary permits shall be hung from the rear-view mirror with the permit number visible from the front of the vehicle.

-Motorcycle permits shall be affixed to the left-hand fork or if applicable a standard university permit may be displayed on the lower left-hand corner of the windshield.
+- Motorcycle permits shall be affixed to the left-hand fork or if applicable a standard university permit may be displayed on the lower left-hand corner of the windshield.

-Any person who gives false information on the application/registration form may be subject to fines and/or university disciplinary action.
+- Any person who gives false information on the application/registration form may be subject to fines and/or university disciplinary action.

-Permits are available on or after August 1 of each year.
+- Permits are available on or after August 1 of each year.

+- Permits may not be re-sold to a second party.
 Permits determined to be in use by other than the purchaser are void and subject to confiscation.
 Any vehicle in which such permit is displayed is subject to impoundment.

-Temporary Permits: Students, Faculty and Staff with current OCU Parking Permit or Vendors may receive up to three (3) free Temporary Permits per year.
+- Temporary Permits: Students, Faculty and Staff with current OCU Parking Permit or Vendors may receive up to three (3) free Temporary Permits per year.
 Each temporary permit shall only be valid for a maximum of two (2) weeks and are not to be used consecutively.
 Temporary permits may be obtained from the Police Department twenty-four (24) hours a day, seven (7) days per week.

 VII.
 Student Parking Regulations

 - Parking permit restrictions in all parking areas are enforced from the first day of class through the last day of finals each semester.